surgical-robotics-ai/surgical_robotics_challenge/README.md

 <img src=Media/sample_scene.gif width="480"/>
 </p>

-4. To control the PSMs, you can use the following script.
-In a new terminal
+4. To control the PSMs, you can run the following script in a new terminal:
 ```
 cd <surgical_robotics_challenge>/scripts/
 python gui_based_control.py